The Basics and Benefits of Industrial Design

 Design protections are country or region-based and in almost every other jurisdiction in the world, you will receive a six-month convention priority period under the Paris Convention that will allow you to file a corresponding application that will be treated as if it were filed there on the original filing date in Canada.

+In 2018, Canada acceded to the Hague Agreement Concerning the International Registration of Industrial Designs (Hague System) making an international design application available to Canadian design applicants.
 The Hague System provides a mechanism for obtaining protection for your industrial design in multiple jurisdictions through the filing of one single international application and the payment of one set of fees.
 Please see our resouce on the Hague System for more information.

 It’s worth noting that, unlike in Canada, in some countries a design is entitled to protection despite never having been registered.
 In the European Union (EU), for example, an unregistered community design is entitled to certain protections by virtue of having been publicly disclosed in the EU.
 Mind you, disclosure in the EU is a double-edged sword.
 While it gives birth to certain rights in the subject design, it also starts the clock.
-If the owner decides that they wish to benefit from the additional protection offered by a registered community design, they have only 12 months from the date of the disclosure of the design to apply for the same.
+If the owner decides that they wish to benefit from the additional protection offered by a registered community design, they have only 12 months from the date of the disclosure of the design to apply for it.

 Conclusion

 Design registration can provide significant benefits to your business, including ownership of exclusive rights to manufacture and sale of the design.
-This will allow you to exclude competitors from the market as well as the potential to profitably sell or license your exclusive rights to your design to others.
+This will allow you to exclude competitors imitating you from the market as well as the potential to profitably sell or license your exclusive rights to your design to others.

 If you believe that your industrial design is original and will be commercially valuable, industrial design registration is a worthwhile investment.
 To learn more about how to get an industrial design registration in Canada or how to get a design patent in the United States, contact us now for a complimentary and confidential initial telephone appointment with a member of our team.